 Yoke shaping may be indicated in stacked format.
 The final count and frequency of decreases is shown, publishers may vary in language.
 On the first row here 4 sts – 2X means there is a group of 4 stitches followed by a decrease 2 times, then 5 stitches followed by a decrease 23 times, etc.

 Two online calculators are available to help with DIY: 1. the Yoke-U-Lator, and 2. for Lopi, Icelandic styles.
 The image below is a screenshot from the latter website, indicating a sample possible result.
+There had been issues with silverlight not working in some late OS updates, making the site unusable for many.
+On 3/12/18 after installing the latest update for the plugin from Microsoft, I was able to run it using both Safari and Firefox respectively.

 Jessica Tromp offers free circular knitting patterns with round yoke, dimensions in inches and ounces.